The Pitfalls of Planning and Scheduling

 Staying on the road to success

-Avoiding these pitfalls will greatly improve the effectiveness and efficiency of your planning and scheduling process.
+Avoiding the pitfalls of planning and scheduling will greatly improve the effectiveness and efficiency of your planning and scheduling process.
 This translates into an environment of well-maintained machines that produce optimum levels of high-quality product in a safe manner.
 Ultimately, this is what allows an organization to be more competitive in the global marketplace.